 -Nature is not a place to visit.
 It is home.

-Change can be daunting and very uncomfortable; I know a thing or two about it.
-It can bring doubts, challenges, fears.
-But when I look at Nature, everything changes all the time, and it’s ok.
+Change can be daunting and very uncomfortable; I know a thing or two about that.
+It can trigger doubts, challenges, fears.
+But when I look at Nature, everything changes all the time, and it’s all ok.
 It’s more than ok, actually.
 Nature does not look backward, it moves forward.
-Winter can be tough, but Winter is a passage oblige for Spring and Summer.
+It is resilient.
+Winter can be tough, but it is a passage oblige for Spring and Summer.
 It is all a cycle.

 And despite the doubts and fears I may have today, I know with confidence that Tomorrow, I will blossom.